 Amangiri is a secluded resort located in Canyon Point in southern Utah.
-As the sole U.S. entrant in our ranking list, this 600-acre retreat is certainly one of the most expensive Aman Resorts out there.
+This 600-acre retreat is one of the most expensive Aman Resorts out there.

 This resort offers ultimate customization via bespoke expeditions and cultural immersions.

-Each of the opulent suites features sitting areas, a fireplace, a private courtyard, free Wi-Fi, air conditioning, a personal bar, and at least 1,000 square feet of space, a private terrace with fireplace, a private courtyard entrance with tables and chairs, a comfy king bed, a living area with reading chairs and a writing desk.
-Relax in a comfy king bed, and a bathroom with soaking tub, a twin vanity, dressing area, twin rain showers, a separate toilet.
+Each of the opulent suites features sitting areas, a fireplace, free Wi-Fi, air conditioning, a personal bar, and at least 1,000 square feet of space.
+There’s a private terrace with a fireplace, a private courtyard entrance with tables and chairs, and a living area with reading chairs and a writing desk.
+Relax in a comfy king bed, and a bathroom with a soaking tub, twin vanity, dressing area, underfloor heating, twin rain showers, and a separate toilet.

-The property also offers a floatation therapy pavilion, a sauna, a steam room, a cold plunge and step pool, a fitness center, a yoga pavilion, guided hikes, a communal living room, a library, an art gallery, a wine cellar, and a dining room.
+The property also offers a floatation therapy pavilion, sauna, steam room, cold plunge and step pool, fitness center, yoga pavilion, guided hikes, communal living room, library, art gallery, wine cellar, and dining room.

-Some of Amangiri’s activities include discovering Navajo heritage, hiking and climbing through dramatic gorges and sheer canyons, horseback riding, hot-air ballooning, and much more.
+Some of Amangiri’s activities include discovering Navajo heritage, hiking and climbing through dramatic gorges and sheer canyons, horseback riding, and hot-air ballooning.

 Amanera is arguably the most exclusive resort in the Dominican Republic.
 Located above the golden sands of the legendary Playa Grande, this sleek property overlooks the North Atlantic Ocean and is just an 11-minute walk from the beach.

-Each of the casitas has unobstructed ocean views, floor-to-ceiling glass doors, lofty ceilings, warm wooden finishes, expansive indoor-outdoor areas, a minimum of 829 square feet of indoor space, a gigantic 1,711 square-foot terrace with a sheltered lounging/dining area, a bedroom area with king bed, a living area, a walk-in closet, a personal bar, free Wi-Fi, and an audio system.
+Each of the casitas has unobstructed ocean views, floor-to-ceiling glass doors, lofty ceilings, warm wooden finishes, expansive indoor-outdoor areas, and a minimum of 829 square feet of indoor space.
+There’s a gigantic 1,711 square-foot terrace with a sheltered lounging and dining area, a bedroom area with a king bed, a living area, a walk-in closet, a personal bar, free Wi-Fi, and an audio system.
 The bathroom has skylights, a separate soaking tub, a twin vanity, and a separate shower and toilet.

-On the premises, there’s a terrace restaurant, a chic bar, a beachfront eatery, an 18-hole golf course, a posh spa, and a gym, as well as tennis and yoga.
+On the premises, there’s a terrace restaurant, chic bar, beachfront eatery, an 18-hole golf course, a posh spa, and a gym, as well as tennis and yoga.

 Popular activities include guided jungle nature walks to discover island wildlife, exploring colonial architecture and local fishing villages, engaging in water sports, learning the Dominican art of cigar rolling, and much more.